FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 Development Committee for the year ending 31st December, 2018.

-The LCDC Annual Report was noted by the Members.---
+The LCDC Annual Report was noted by the Members.
+---
 11

 **6.**